MARTIMM/gnome-gtk3/docs/content-docs/tutorial/inheriting.md

 ## Introduction

 There are situations in your projects that a widget gets dressed up the same way all the time and stray away from the defaults of a widget.
 For instance, you might want several labels to change a font and make it bold.
 So you repeat the steps all the time you create a label.
 For example the below label has a smaller font and printed bold.
-Also rotated for 90 degrees (useful in a grid to make columns small, e.g. showing checkboxes or small numbers);
+Also rotated for 90 degrees (useful in a grid to make columns small, e.g. when showing checkboxes or small numbers);

 ```
 $text = "<b><small>$text</small></b>";